1. Skip to content

 Canadian marine conservation photojournalist Shane Gross had to carefully navigate through a delicate layer of silt and algae at the bottom of Cedar Lake on Vancouver Island, British Columbia, to photograph swimming tadpoles.
 And he wasn't even sure if he'd gotten any good shots until he reached home.

-His snorkeling through lily pads has paid off though: Gross has been named Wildlife Photographer of the Year 2024 for his image titled "The Swarm of Life."
+But his snorkeling through lily pads has paid off: Gross has been named Wildlife Photographer of the Year 2024 for his image titled "The Swarm of Life."

 "This image swirls with light, energy and a feeling of synchronized movement between the lilies and the tadpole tails," said Kathy Moran, jury chair and editor.
 "The real payoff is that this wonderful scene highlights environments and species that are often overlooked."

-This year's competition attracted a record-breaking 59,228 entries from 117 countries and territories.
+This year's competition saw a record-breaking 59,228 entries from 117 countries and territories.
 Here are some other winners:

-Germany's Alexis Tinker-Tsavalas turned a log over and his discovery won him a prize in the 15-17 Years categoryImage: Alexis Tinker-Tsavalas, Wildlife Photographer of the Year
+Germany's Alexis Tinker-Tsavalas turned over a log, and his discovery won him a prize in the 15-17 Years categoryImage: Alexis Tinker-Tsavalas, Wildlife Photographer of the Year

 Germany's Alexis Tinker-Tsavalas was the winner of the 15-17 Years category for "Life Under Dead Wood."
 Using a technique called focus stacking, where he combined 36 images, each with a different area in focus, his winning photograph features fruiting slime mold alongside a tiny, energetic springtail.